 Founded in spring 2011, Operation Smile Student Organization works to raise awareness about facial deformities and their effects on patients in different international cultures.
 We provide guest lectures on interesting topics related to plastic surgery, pediatrics, and facial deformities.
 OSSO plans to provide opportunities for students to be involved in international medical service trips.

 Palliative Care Interest Group

-Founded in spring 2011, the Palliative Care Interest Group is a student-run organization that aims to increase awareness of the issues related to end-of-life care and the practice of palliative medicine.
+Founded in Spring 2011, the Palliative Care Interest Group is a student-run organization that aims to increase awareness of the issues related to end-of-life care and the practice of palliative medicine.
 Our mission is to provide direct experience, exposure and participation in this field as a medical student, as well as to provide academic exposure through faculty contact.

-Southwestern Student Connection
+Southwestern Student Connection (SSC)

 It is the goal of the Southwestern Student Connection to increase interest among undergraduate students in the medical profession serving as a liaison between pre-health programs in the Metroplex and UT Southwestern medical students.

 Throughout hospitals and clinics in the United States, Spanish has become an essential tool for communicating with patients.
 Many UT Southwestern students speak Spanish at an advanced level but recognize the need to expand their Spanish-language medical vocabulary and to develop bilingual communication skills unique to clinical settings.
 In order to prepare students for effective communication with Limited English Proficiency (LEP) patients, SIAP hopes to give students an opportunity to develop basic skills in medical interpreting in Spanish.